 Resolution

-The dimensions of a video stream, such as 720p (1280×720) or 1080p (1920×1080).
+The video stream’s dimensions include 720p (1280×720) or 1080p (1920×1080).
 Higher resolution offers better visual quality but requires more bandwidth.

 Replay Buffer